Ashjawik/ashjawik.github.io/wiki/git-usage.md

 git checkout -b new-feature
 ```

-otherwise use the following command to rebase the existing branch to latest master
+otherwise use the following command to reset the existing branch to latest master

 ```cmd
 git checkout your-existing-branch &&